Downloads

 As the nation celebrates this landmark, Texans look back over their long and storied history to remember key moments in the Lone Star State’s journey.
 Our famously independent and loudly proud state also contributes its own unique history to the broader, unfolding American story.
 Texas-specific commemorations such as the 1936 Texas Centennial marking 100 years of independence and 1986 Texas Sesquicentennial remain landmark moments in the state’s history.

-More information, including how to join the reading challenge, as well as a digital exhibit, video, poster, reading lists, calendar of programming, and more will be available at www.tsl.texas.gov/america250 in early 2026.
+More information, including how to join the reading challenge, as well as a digital exhibit, downloadable and printable resources, reading lists, and more will be available at www.tsl.texas.gov/america250 in late 2025.
 Learn more about nationwide celebrations at america250.org.

 Read the TSLAC press release.